hermiod-php/hermiod/README.md

 Any nullable properties or properties with defaults are treated as _optional_.

-If defaults are provided then they will be used when a JSON value is absent.
+If defaults are provided, then they will be used when a JSON value is absent.

 ```php
 {